 How Long Do Ignition Coils Last?

-Usually, your coil can last for a lifetime of the car, that’s rare.
+Usually, your coil can last for the lifetime of the car, but that’s rare.
 You can replace the ignition coil every three to five years.
-However, you can also request for replacement before those years, that is if the coil is bad earlier.
+However, you can also request replacement before those years, that is if the coil is bad earlier.
 Some ignition coils can last more than five years.

 How Long Do Ignition Coils Last? – Ignition Coils